nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2b. tCheck detects an invalid amount value entered.

-  * 2b1. tCheck requests the user to re-enter the command with valid parameter for amount.
+  * 2b1. tCheck requests the user to re-enter the command with a valid parameter for amount.

   * 2b2.
 User enters a new amount for the ingredient.